 Access Geoblocked Content

-You shouldn’t use Tunlr as your main DNS service.
-As a free service, Tunlr wouldn’t be able to put up with the load, so they artificially delay DNS requests — switching to Tunlr permanently will slow your web browsing way down.
-If you use Tunlr, you should use a tool like DNS Jumper to quickly switch to it when you need it and switch away when you’re done.
+You shouldn’t use a free service as your main DNS service — switching to these permanently will slow your web browsing way down.
+If you use one of them, you should use a tool like DNS Jumper to quickly switch to it when you need it and switch away when you’re done.

 Bypass Web Censorship